 Not all recovery drinks are the same.
 If you have questions about them, start here!
 We’ve answered some of the most common questions to give you a better idea of what to look for when choosing a drink.

 Carbs and Protein

 Both carbohydrates and protein are essential for speedy recovery.
 Your recovery drink should contain a 4:1 or 3:1 carbohydrate to protein ratio.

 Protein will stimulate the muscle recovery process, while carbs will refill your body’s glycogen stores.

-If you’re a triathlete or you’re running long distances, you’ll know that glycogen is the predominant energy source for the body.
-With higher levels of glycogen in your body, your performance will improve.
+If you know anything about sports nutrition and fueling for workouts, you know that glycogen is the predominant energy source for the body.
+With higher levels of glycogen in your body equal more intense effort for a longer time.

 When your glycogen levels are low, your body will also use BCAA’s as a source of fuel.

 Although it depends on the intensity of your workout, you’ll most likely need to replace vital electrolytes that have been lost as you sweat.

 A good recovery drink should include electrolytes to help you to stay hydrated and balance and maintain your electrolyte levels.
 Replacing lost electrolytes also helps prevent muscle cramps!